devhub-tools/coverbot-action/README.md

 -   `file`: (Required) A json file containing code coverage results.

--   `coverbot_api_key`: (Required) You will need to create an API key on https://app.coverbot.io/api-keys and save it as a secret in GitHub Actions settings.
+-   `devhub_api_key`: (Required) You will need to create an API key on https://app.coverbot.io/api-keys and save it as a secret in GitHub Actions settings.

 -   `github_token`: (Required) Access from `${{ secrets.GITHUB_TOKEN }}`